IBM/cloudpakfordata-telco-churn-workshop/workshop/admin-guide/README.md

 ## Adding users to the cluster

-From the hamburger menu, click Administer -> Manage users, then Add users!
+From the hamburger menu, click Administer -> Manage users, then add users!

 ![Add a user](../.gitbook/assets/images/manage/manage-add-users.png)